rapid7/insightconnect-plugins/servicenow/help.md

 # Version History

-* 4.0.0 - New Number output to create incidient action
+* 4.0.0 - New Number output to create incident action
 * 3.1.1 - New spec and help.md format for the Extension Library
 * 3.1.0 - Add action Get Incident Comments and Work Notes
 * 3.0.0 - Rewrite in Python | Renamed incident specific actions | New actions Create CI, Get CI, Update CI, Search CI